Unlocking Japan: Expand Your Horizons by Renting a Car

 When renting, your IDP or translated license must be accompanied by your original, valid driver's license from your home country.

-When searching for a car rental in Japan, online platforms like Tabirai and ToCoo! offer convenient comparison services similar to Kayak or Europcar.
-These sites allow you to view available vehicles from major Japanese rental companies and compare rates across different locations.
+When searching for a car rental in Japan, online platforms like Tabirai , RentalCars.com, and ToCoo! offer convenient comparison services.
+They pull listings from major Japanese rental agencies and let you compare prices by location.

 Insurance is crucial when renting a car in Japan.
 Foreigners should be particularly cautious, as accident liability often defaults to the foreign driver.
 Take these essential insurance factors into account:

-Most Japanese rental car plans include mandatory insurance coverage by law.
+Basic Coverage: Japanese rental car plans include mandatory basic insurance coverage by law.

-Credit card-based insurance may not always be applicable in Japan.
-Some credit cards explicitly exclude coverage in Japan, so verify your specific card's policy before relying on it.
+Credit card insurance may not be applicable in Japan.
+Some cards explicitly exclude coverage in Japan, so verify your card's policy before relying on it.

-Collision Damage Waiver (CDW) can help reduce your financial risk in case of an accident.
+Collision Damage Waiver (CDW) reduces your financial risk—worth considering.

 By carefully comparing rates and understanding insurance options, you can ensure a smoother and more secure car rental experience in Japan.
 For more detailed insurance information, see ToCoo!
 Insurance Guide.

 All major rental companies stock a variety of car brands, styles and sizes, and they are new, clean, and well-maintained.
-In recent years, Japan has experienced a huge shift to boxy, upright little cars that resemble refrigerators.
+In recent years, Japan has shifted to boxy, upright little cars that resemble refrigerators.
 The larger of these (by Toyota, Honda, Daihatsu, and Nissan) look a little silly, but they drive well, are comfortable and well-equipped, and have enough power to get out of their own way.

-ETC is the abbreviation for Electronic Toll Collection system.
-ETC allows drivers to automatically pay tolls on toll roads.
+ETC (Electronic Toll Collection) card lets you breeze through toll booths without stopping.
 It looks like a little credit card that, if you order it, your rental company inserts into a device in your car.
-This can be an enormous time and hassle saver, saving you from having to understand Japanese, have cash available for tolls, or stop your car at toll booths.
+This is a time and hassle saver, saving you from having to understand Japanese, have cash available for tolls, or stop your car at toll booths.
 At the end of your rental, the company uses a card reader to determine the total toll charges you owe.

 An increasing number of stations now have an English language option on the payment terminals, but beware: even the English language terminals may not accept U.S. credit cards, and it can be confusing to figure out how to feed cash into them.
 Keep your translator app handy, and don’t hesitate to collar a nearby passerby and ask for a little help with navigating these modern pumps.